twelvedata/twelvedata-python/README.md

 Official python library for [Twelve Data](https://twelvedata.com).
 This package supports all main features of the service:

 * Get stock, forex and cryptocurrency OHLC time series.
+* Companies' profiles, financials, options, and much more fundamentals data.
 * Get over 100+ technical indicators.
 * Output data as: `json`, `csv`, `pandas`
 * Full support for static and dynamic charts.